The 20 Best Acute Mountain Sickness Doctors in Japan

 Osaka, JP

-Takeshi Ebihara practices in Osaka, Japan.
+Takeshi Ebihara practices practicing medicine in Osaka, Japan.
 Mr. Ebihara is rated as an Advanced expert by MediFind in the treatment of Acute Mountain Sickness.
-His top areas of expertise are Acute Mountain Sickness, Sepsis, COVID-19, and Severe Acute Respiratory Syndrome (SARS).
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Acute Mountain Sickness, Sepsis, COVID-19, and Severe Acute Respiratory Syndrome (SARS).

 Learn about our expert tiers